 Shepherds laugh and weep with their flock.
 The antics of sheep are as ridiculous as their illnesses grave.
 From the joy and promise of each newborn lamb to the grief and pang of loss when one returns to its Creator, the role of shepherd is not a role accepted before counting the cost.

 Pastors are called to shepherd their flocks by the power of the Holy Spirit.
 Whomsoever God calls, He equips.
 The likelihood that your flock will be stronger, more grateful, and able to share a genuine hope in Jesus Christ depends on you.

-It’s impossible to know when to protect rather than persuade, bind up rather than hurry up, and speak over rather than speak into without inspecting each sheep, knowing its personality quirks, and recognizing potential trouble before it reaches critical mass.
+Without knowing your sheep intimately it’s impossible to know when to protect rather than persuade, bind up rather than hurry up, and speak over rather than speak into.
+Shepherds know every sheep’s personality quirks and recognize brewing trouble before it reaches critical mass.

-It’s a lonely life.
+It can be a lonely life compared with others.
 Shepherds are never off the clock.
 Successful pastors pray more, study more, and seek after the mind and heart of Christ more than others.
-Yours is the ultimate stewardship challenge.
+Theirs is the ultimate stewardship challenge.

 Protecting the Flock from Flockmates

-What happens when one of a shepherd’s most beautiful and productive ewes teaches her lambs the wrong habits and leads others to follow her into dangerous territory?
+What happens when one of a shepherd’s most beautiful and productive ewes teaches her lambs the wrong habits or tempts others to follow her into dangerous territory?